Florida Master Naturalist Program

 • Upland Habitats

-Each module consists of 40 contact hours of classroom learning, field trips, and practical experience.
-A group project is required.
+Each core module consists of 40 contact hours of classroom learning, field trips, and practical experience.
+An interpretive talk and a group project are required.

 Upcoming FMNP Classes at Corkscrew Swamp Sanctuary in Collier County: